Suzi Quatro: Public image

-Awards and honours
+Awards and honors

 In 2020, Quatro was awarded the Icon Award by the Women's International Music Network.

 In 2011, Quatro was inducted to the Michigan Rock and Roll Legends Hall of Fame.

-In October 2016, Quatro received an honorary doctorate in music from Anglia Ruskin University, Cambridge, UK along with Dr. Feelgood's Wilko Johnson.
+In October 2016, Quatro received an honorary doctorate in music from Anglia Ruskin University, Cambridge, UK, along with Dr. Feelgood's Wilko Johnson.

 On August 15, 2019, an Australian-made film on the life of Quatro premiered in Melbourne, Victoria.
-"Suzi Q" is noted as the first official documentary to ever be released about her.
+Suzi Q is noted as the first official documentary to ever be released about her.
 It was described by Quatro as a "warts and all" look into her career, focusing on both her successes and challenges faced along the way, particularly as she left her sisters in Detroit to pursue a solo career in London.
-Quatro stated that she was drawn to having Melbourne-based director Liam Firmager make the film, "Because although he liked my music, he wasn't particularly "A Fan", which meant he was objective, and wouldn't spend all his time telling me how great I am...
+Quatro stated that she was drawn to having Melbourne-based director Liam Firmager make the film, "Because although he liked my music, he wasn't particularly 'a fan', which meant he was objective, and wouldn't spend all his time telling me how great I am...
 I like that, he was the right guy for the job".